KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-29-databases.md

 That will launch your database.
 When it completes, go back to the [Cloud SQL console](https://console.cloud.google.com/sql/instances).
 You should see your database listed here.
 In the `Overview` tab, note the `IPv4 address` listed in the `Properties` section.
 This address is your connection URL!

 By default, Goole Cloud SQL has strict limitations about who can access your database.
-You can find more info about connecting to your database [here](https://cloud.google.com/sql/docs/mysql/connect-external-app), but for now let's just set it so you can acces your database from your computer.
+You can find more info about connecting to your database [Google Cloud - SQL docs](https://cloud.google.com/sql/docs/mysql/connect-external-app), but for now let's just set it so you can acces your database from your computer.
 Click on the `Access Control` tab, and then click the `Add network` button.
 In the dialog that pops up, enter `0.0.0.0/0` into the `Newtork` input box and click the `Done` button.
 This makes it so you can access your database from any computer- but don't worry, you still need a username and password to do anything.
-Click the `Save` button. **Note:** In the long-term you probably want to just whitelist your own IP address (and the IP address of the server running your code), or you want to connect using the steps outlined [here](https://cloud.google.com/sql/docs/mysql/connect-external-app).
+Click the `Save` button. **Note:** In the long-term you probably want to just whitelist your own IP address (and the IP address of the server running your code), or you want to connect using the steps outlined [Google Cloud - SQL docs](https://cloud.google.com/sql/docs/mysql/connect-external-app).
 But whitelisting everything will work for now.

 Next, we have to download a JDBC driver.
 Since we chose a MySQL database, we need the MySQL JDBD driver.
 Go to the [MySQL JDBC driver download page](https://dev.mysql.com/downloads/connector/j/), download the archive file, and unzip it.
 That contains a `mysql-connector-java-5.1.42-bin.jar` file.
 Add that to your classpath!